A HISTORY OF TECHNOLOGY, INNOVATION, & THE LAW

 The New York State Science and Technology Law Center (NYSSTLC) has been a leader in technology commercialization for more than a decade.
 Since its inception, NYSSTLC has assisted hundreds of companies and institutions in their quest to commercialize emerging technology.

 NYSSTLC is housed in the Syracuse University College of Law’s Innovation Law Center (ILC).
-Established in 1990 as the Technology Commercialization Law Program, ILC was the first law program of its kind in the country to combine science and technology development with practical legal analysis, research on intellectual property law, and hands-on experience for students.
+Established in 1990 as the Technology Commercialization Law Program, the ILC was the first law program of its kind in the country to combine science and technology development with practical legal analysis, research on intellectual property law, and hands-on experience for students.

 NYSSTLC’s diverse, experienced, and highly educated team of faculty, students, and staff focus on intellectual property assessment, patent protection, market landscaping, and other commercialization matters for companies of all types and industries.